emre570/simple-rag-app/README.md

 ## WIP Features

 - [ ] **Web UI:** A web-based user interface for easier interaction.
-- [ ] **Conversation Memory:** The app will remember previous interactions during runtime for better context handling.
+- [X] **Conversation Memory:** The app will remember previous interactions during runtime for better context handling.
+- [ ] **More Memory:** You will be able to navigate between sessions and continue the conversation.
 - [ ] **Model and Database Selection:** Ability to select different LLMs and vector databases based on user preference.
 - [ ] **Support for Multiple Document Types:** Extend functionality to work with Powerpoint slides, markdown files, text files, and more.